tikv/website/content/docs/5.1/reference/faq.md

 ## When to use TiKV?

-TiKV is the service you need if your applications require the following features:
+TiKV is at your service if your applications require the following features:

 * Horizontal scalability (including writes)
 * Strong consistency